-Section 9.I: Background Screening of Governing Board Members and Members of the Governing Board of the School and its Chief Chief Administrator: Administrator shall also be fingerprinted at their cost in a manner similar to that provided in Section 1012.32, Florida Statutes, within ten (10) days of their appointment and, if initial members of the Governing Board, prior to approval of this Charter.
+Section 9.I: Background Screening of Governing Board Members and Chief Administrator: Members of the Governing Board of the School and its Chief Administrator shall also be fingerprinted at their cost in a manner similar to that provided in Section 1012.32, Florida Statutes, within ten (10) days of their appointment and, if initial members of the Governing Board, prior to approval of this Charter.
 Any person serving in any capacity with the School or its governing body must meet level 2 screening requirements as described in Section 1012.32, Florida Statutes.
 These fingerprints shall be submitted to the Florida Department of Law Enforcement for state processing and the Federal Bureau of Investigations for federal processing.
 The results of all fingerprint reports shall be provided to the Sponsor.
 All fees associated with the retention of fingerprints are the sole responsibility of the School.
 The School agrees that new Governing Board Members and its Chief Administrator shall be on probationary status pending fingerprint processing and determination of compliance with standards of good moral character.
 Potential Governing Board Members or Chief Administrators of the School shall submit official court dispositions for criminal offenses of moral turpitude listed as part of their fingerprint results.
 The School agrees not to appoint Governing Board Members or Chief Administrators whose fingerprint check results reveal noncompliance with standards of good moral character.
 The School shall not allow any person to serve on its Governing Board or as its Chief Administrator who has been convicted of a felony crime or moral turpitude.

-Section 9.J: Non-Profit Organization: As stated in the School's Application (Appendix 1) and as required by Section 1002.33(12)(i), Florida Statutes, the School has been organized as a Florida non-profit organization, and shall seek or maintain status as a Section 501(c) 3 status under the Internal Revenue Code.
+Section 9.J: Non-Profit Organization: As stated in the School's Application (Appendix 1) and as required by Section 1002.33(12)(i), Florida Statutes, the School has been organized as a Florida non-profit organization, and shall maintain status as a Section 501(c) 3 status under the Internal Revenue Code.
 Voting shall control the non-profit organization, and only the School's Governing Board shall vote.
 The School shall at all times operate as a non-profit corporation and shall annually provide proof to the Sponsor of the School's status as a non-profit organization.
 Such status shall not be permitted to lapse, be revoked or terminate.
 Failure to comply with this section will constitute a material violation of the Charter and good cause for its termination by the Sponsor.

-Section 9.K: Compliance with Applicable Ethical Requirements: To the extent applicable, the officers and directors of the School will comply with Part III, Section 112, Florida Statutes (the Code of Ethics for Public Officers and Employees).
+Section 9.K: Compliance with Applicable Ethical Requirements: To the extent applicable, the officers and directors of the School will comply with Part III, Section 112,

+Florida Statutes (the Code of Ethics for Public Officers and Employees).
 The Sponsor shall be provided copies of any financial disclosure forms filed by the School's officers and directors.
 Members of the School's Governing Board cannot be employees of the School.
 Members of the School's Governing Board shall not receive financial benefit from the School's operations including, without limitation, the receipt of any grant funds.
-This restriction shall not include the reimbursement of out of pocket expenses incurred by the Governing Board member on behalf of their duties as a member of the School's Governing Board and substantiated with receipts or similar documentation.
 A violation of this provision shall constitute a material breach of the Charter.
-All members of the School's Governing Board shall comply with Sections 112.313(2),
+All members of the School's Governing Board shall comply with Sections 112.313(2), (3), (7) and (12), and 112.3143, Florida Statutes, and other applicable portion of the Code of Ethics for Public Officers and Employees.
+The Governing Board Chair shall annually provide to the District a statement confirming that: